Explore Wild New York

 Photographs

 Beaver Meadow Creek didn't get its name by accident.
-As can be seen in this photo of the creek taken from Beaver Meadow Road, the creek drains a vast wet meadow, which are often formed by extensive systems of beaver dams.
+As can be seen in this photo of the creek taken from Beaver Meadow Road, the creek drains a vast wet meadow, which are often formed when one or more beaver ponds are abandoned.

 Beaver Meadow Creek, seen here immediately upstream of Route 77 and south of Welch Road.
 Much of this stream is narrow and very brushy, but a little bushwhacking can put you on water that rarely gets fished.
 A small tributary of Beaver Meadow Creek also is crossed by Route 77, but north of Welch Road.
 Both streams hold wild brown trout.